mgechev/blog.mgechev.com/content/post/2013-05-04-css3-flipping-effect.md

 url: /2013/05/04/css3-flipping-effect/
 ---

-As you know because of the SIMD nature of the GPU it&#8217;s extremely good for graphical calculations.
+As you know because of the SIMD nature of the GPU it’s extremely good for graphical calculations.
 Since HTML5 and CSS3 are here we have a couple of ways for efficient and smooth animations one of them are the CSS3 transitions.

 Before few days I needed a CSS3 flipping effect which should works at least in IE10, Chrome 25+ and Firefox.
 I tried different demos which I found in the web but there were couple of issues with them.
 The lack of support of **preserve-3d** in IE10 was one major thing, issues with **backface-visibility** in Chrome were also a bit frustrating.
 It looks like Firefox was the champion in the CSS3 flipping effects because most of the demos were failing in IE10 or Chrome but working on Firefox.